 Version 3.0 can be described as follows:

-is a program that clarifies certain key issues of daily living surrounding a
+“A program that clarifies certain key issues of daily living surrounding

-subject’s health, disease, or lifestyle, draws on implements such as health
+a subject’s health, disease, or lifestyle, draws on implements such as

-behavior models to better comprehend and assess the subject, and achieves both behavioral
+health behavior models to better comprehend and assess the subject, and

-available in its third version, EASE’s history can be traced as follows.
-In
+Currently available in its third version, EASE’s history can be traced

-1997, Version 1 originated in the form of an academic thesis that proposed a
+as follows.
+In 1997, Version 1 originated in the form of an academic thesis

-behavioral modification program.
-Version 2 was created in 2005 as a response to
+that proposed a behavioral modification program.
+Version 2 was created

 EASE became a registered trademark on January 18, 2013.